bhakes/bhakes.github.io/menu/quotes.md

 * “We all are learning, modifying, or destroying ideas all the time.
 Rapid destruction of your ideas when the time is right is one of the most valuable qualities you can acquire.
 You must force yourself to consider arguments on the other side.” ― Charles T. Munger
 * “What I learned on my own I still remember” - Nassim Nicholas Taleb, The Bed of Procrustes: Philosophical and Practical Aphorisms
 * “They think that intelligence is about noticing things that are relevant (detecting patterns); in a complex world, intelligence consists in ignoring things that are irrelevant (avoiding false patterns).” ― Nassim Nicholas Taleb, The Bed of Procrustes: Philosophical and Practical Aphorisms
+* “We don't rise to the level of our expectations, we fall to the level of our training.” — Archilochus

 ### On Awareness
 * "What we practice becomes stronger.” - Buddhist teaching